JKesslerPhD/FIPInjectionLogger/readme.md

 `python manage.py migrate`

-Note: a superuser needs to be created for the django database.  a `WarriorAdmin` group also needs to be created
+Note: a superuser needs to be created for the django database.
+A ``WarriorAdmin`user group also needs to be created in the database before you can run the program.

 Run the server:

 `python manage.py runserver`

+Create the `WarriorAdmin` user group by using the Django admin interface (`/admin`).